strongly-typed/serial-wifi-bridge-openwrt/README.md

   the inverter
 * Bluetooth serial bridges (delivered in pairs)
 * STM32 with Ethernet (once Ethernet is routed to the cabinet)
+* A more industrial grade solution (without WiFi) could be realised with something like Phytec phyBOARD-Regor which has C-rail mounting, 24 VDC input and hardware RS232 on board.
+Unfortunately, no Ethernet is yet routed to the cabinet and the board uses the RS232 as the kernel console.
+Disabling the kernel console is quite inconvenient for debugging.